MrShogun/MrShogun.github.io/content/authors/admin/_index.md

   - area: MSc Applied Mathematics and Informatics
     institution: RUDN University
     date_start: 2024-09-01
-    date_end: 2026-06-30
+    date_end: ''
     summary: |
-      Study at Faculty of Science, Department of Probability Theory and Cyber Security
+      Study at Department of Probability Theory and Cyber Security of Faculty of Science

       Courses included:
       - Mathematical Foundations of Information Security